 There are several legal ways to get there.

-USA Commercial Flights: Since June 2016 , you can book your own flights online to a ton of Cuban cities on American Airlines, JetBlue, Silver Airways, and more… Directly from the USA!
+USA Commercial Flights: Since June 2016 , you can book your own flights online to a ton of Cuban cities on American Airlines, JetBlue, Silver Airways, and more… Legally and directly from the USA!
+No need to go through Canada or Mexico anymore.
 And the prices are VERY good.
-These rates will not last.

-Third Country: Depending on your preferences/departure city, it could be easier to take a flight into Mexico or Canada and then transfer to another flight to Cuba.
-This is legal, but not necessary.
+Third Country: Depending on your preferences/departure city, it could be easier to take a flight to Mexico or Canada and then transfer to another flight to Cuba.
+This is also legal, but not necessary.

-- Websites/companies I recommend to search for your flights (there are many more):
+- Websites/companies I recommend to search for your flights out of a third country (there are many more):

 Chartered Direct from various US cities: These guys are quickly going out of business since commercial flights became legal again.
-But just in case… this is another (old school) way of flying from various U.S. cities to Cuba.
+But just in case… this is another (very old school) way of flying from various U.S. cities to Cuba.
 I don’t recommend them since they’re pricier, but just in case: